UVA-DSA/EMS-Pipeline/README.md

 For more information, visit: <https://github.com/AnthonyMRios/pymetamap>

 #### Google Cloud Speech API:
 To use the Google Cloud Speech API, you need to have your own service account key in JSON format.
-The service account must have the Speech API enabled enabled.
+The service account must have the Speech API enabled.
 It needs to be in the demo folder:

 `Demo/service-account.json`

-#### DeepSpeech Models:
+#### DeepSpeech Models (Optional):

-DeepSpeech fucntionality is currently * disabled * in the demo.
-The models are no need, but, they could be downloaded:
+DeepSpeech functionality is currently **disabled** in the demo.
+The models are not need, but they could be downloaded by running:

 `mkdir DeepSpeech_Models`